benjamin303/cryptoverse/README.md

 How to start:

-    1. Search for "changeme" and replace it with your own x-rapidapi-key
+    1. Search for 'changeme' and replace it with your own x-rapidapi-key

     2. In terminal execute these command